 The model itself is based on a logistic regression model.
 While for a game of infinite duration a linear model could be a very good approximation, the finite duration of the game creates non-linearities, especially towards the end of the game.
 For this reason, we use a logistic regression model for the first 57 minutes of the game, and a support vector machine model (with radial kernel) for the last 3 minutes of the game (the choice of the 57-3 is arbitrary, but it can be evaluated if one wants).
 The raw output of the support vector machine classifier is not a probability and hence, we use Platt’s scaling for obtaining a class probability.
 In a nutshell iWinrNFL is depicted in the following:

 In order to train the model I collected all the play-by-play data from the past 8 regular seasons and extracted the featured needed.
 I interacted directly with the NFL API but there is an easier solution to use the nflscrapr library developed by the folks at the CMU sports analytics student club.
 This provided 2,048 regular season games and 338,294 snaps.
 The way to set up the training is to get every play and for each one of the plays to extract the state of the game, i.e., the corresponding features.
 Then the dependent variable for this instance will be 1 if the home team won the game eventually and 0 otherwise.
+I have also included in the model three interaction terms between the ball possession team variable and (i) the down count, (ii) the yards-to-go, and (iii) the field position variables.
+This is crucial in order to capture the correlation between these variables and the probability of the home team winning.
+The interpretation of these variables is different depending on whether the home or visiting team have the ball possession.
+These interaction terms will allow the model to better distinguish between the two cases.
 The logistic regression standardized coefficients are shown in the following table.

 As we can see, as one might have expected the current scoring differential exhibits the strongest correlation with the in-game win probability.
 The only factors that do not appear to be statistically significant predictors of the dependent variable are the down and the yards-to-go.
 Even though the corresponding coefficients are negative as one might have expected (e.g., being at an earlier down gives you more chances to advance the ball), they are not significant in estimating the win probability.
 On the contrary, all else being equal timeouts appear to be quiet important since they can help a team stop the clock, while teams with better win percentage appear to have an advantage as well, since this can be a sign of a better team.